-With so many models of ski boot out there, the choice can be slightly overwhelming.
-However, hopefully this handy guide will point you in the right direction when it comes to buying the perfect pair.
+With so many models & types of ski boot out there, the choice can be overwhelming.
+This handy guide will help you choose the right ski boots for your skiing and buy the perfect pair.

-Proper fit, appropriate level of stiffness, and comfort are essential for a great day of skiing.
-If you've been renting ski equipment, at least consider buying ski boots.
-Although the initial purchase price can be high, they last for years and provide a consistent foundation for improving your skills.
-Spending the time to find a skilled ski boot fitter will pay off.
+Proper fit, appropriate level of stiffness, and comfort are all essential for a great day of skiing.
+If you've been renting ski equipment, you should at least consider buying ski boots.
+Although the initial purchase price can be high, they last for years and provide a consistent foundation for improving your skills, as well as saving the hassle of going back and forth to the rental shop during your holiday to find something comfortable.
+Spending the time with a skilled ski boot fitter will pay off.

 Reviews of the 2017-18 ski boots from the major manufacturers will be online later this year.

 Alpine Ski Boots

 Alpine (downhill) ski boots have a stiff plastic shell designed to hold your foot and ankle firmly in place.
 For the best performance, you should buy the smallest ski boot you can comfortably wear and use only one thin synthetic sock.
 All ski boots expand in size slightly after you have worn them several times, as the foam material in the liner is compressed.
 This process is known as 'packing out'.

 Plan on spending at least an hour with a skilled ski boot fitter, and try on many different ski boots.
 A bargain boot that doesn't fit is no bargain.
 As your skill improves, you generally want a stiffer (and often more expensive) ski boot designed for faster, more precise and more aggressive skiing.
 If you're a beginner or an intermediate, you don't need this stiffness unless you're of above-average size or weight.